-Homework will be uploaded to CI Learn before class.
-Please upload the Word file into CI Learn (Assignments $\rightarrow$ Homework).
+Homework will be uploaded to CI Learn before 11.59 pm the day before class.
+Please upload the Word file into CI Learn (Assignments \rightarrow Homework).
 If you are not attending the class, still be sure you submit it via CI Learn before the class.
 No exceptions.
 Late assignments are not accepted.
 Please, don't send me an e-mail with the homework attached since I can only grade assignments submitted in CI Learn.